ChuckyJI/ChuckyJI/README.md

 :teacher: A student tutor in the School of Data Science, Zhejiang University of Finance and Economics

-A new career in Singapore is to conbine the consulting experiense and application scenarios in China with global digital and technology.
+A new career in Singapore is to conbine the consulting experiense and application scenarios in China with global digital development and technology.

 ## Modules used proficiently
 :yum: Strategy: Business Strategic Planning, IT Strategy Planning